Flexible working is of course nothing new.

 Use HR technology to make hybrid a success

 Investing in the right HR technology is crucial to successfully support a hybrid workforce as it will enable employers to create a seamless experience between home and office working and ensure effective collaboration and engagement.
+It can also help to reinforce a sense of appreciation and fulfilment for workers within an organisation, ensuring that they have a positive employee experience with a healthy work-life balance.

 Kate Palmer says HR technology has played a huge part in the success of hybrid working.
 “Moving to cloud-based tech and other management systems has given HR a much better overview of what is happening in the organisation and allowed for remote management of talent and performance management,” she says.